lifedox/granular-configuration-language/README_2.md

       - If variable does not exist, interpolate the text after `:+`.
       - Note: specifier is `:+`.
     - `${$.json.path.expression}`: Replaced by the object in the configuration specified in JSON Path syntax.
-      - Paths must start at full root of configuration, using `$` as the first character.
+      - Paths must start at full root of the configuration, using `$` as the first character.
       - Results:
         - Referencing only strings is recommended.
 However, paths that return `Mapping` or `Sequence` will be `repr`-ed.
 Other objects will be `str`-ed.
         - Paths that do not exist raise `JSONPathQueryFailed`.
     - `${/json/pointer/expression}`: Replaced by the object in the configuration specified in JSON Path syntax.
-      - Paths must start at full root of configuration, using `/` as the first character.
+      - Paths must start at full root of the configuration, using `/` as the first character.
       - Results:
         - Referencing only strings is recommended.
 However, paths that return `Mapping` or `Sequence` will be `repr`-ed.
 Other objects will be `str`-ed.
         - Paths that do not exist raise `JSONPointerQueryFailed`.